 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
+The Company does not have any cash equivalents as of December 31, 2023 or 2022.

-Marketable Securities Held in Trust Account
+Cash and Marketable Securities Held in Trust Account

-Following the closing of the IPO on December 13, 2021, an amount of \$117,300,000 from the net proceeds of the sale of the Units in the IPO and the sale of the Private Placement Warrants was placed in the Trust Account and invested in U.S. government securities with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
+Following the closing of the IPO on December 13, 2021, an amount of \$117,300,000 from the net proceeds of the sale of the Units in the IPO and the sale of the Private Placement Warrants was placed in the Trust Account and invested in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act, which invest only in direct U.S. government treasury obligations.
 The Trust Account is intended as a holding place for funds pending the earliest to occur of: (i) the completion of a Business Combination and (ii) the distribution of the funds held in the Trust Account.
-As of December 31, 2021, substantially all of the assets held in the money market funds were invested primarily in U.S. Treasury securities.
+As of December 31, 2023, substantially all of the assets were held in cash deposits.
+As of December 31, 2022, substantially all of the assets in the Trust Account were held in marketable securities.
+Dividend income is included in other income as earnings on marketable securities held in the Trust Account, interest income is included in other income as interest earned on cash held in the Trust Account, and accrued dividend income is included in other income as unrealized earnings on marketable securities held in the Trust Account on the consolidated statements of operations.